0

 1

-• $\begingroup$ first thing, it's called either the "Hann window" (or maybe "von Hann") or maybe it's the "Hamming window", which is slightly different from the Hann window. there is no "Dr. Hanning" to name the window after. second thing, assuming it's the Hann window, division by zero is a bitch. better not do it. $\endgroup$ Oct 15, 2014 at 3:28
+• $\begingroup$ first thing, it's called either the "Hann window" (or maybe "von Hann") or maybe it's the "Hamming window", which is slightly different from the Hann window. there is no "Dr. Hanning" to name the window after. second thing, assuming it's the Hann window, division by zero is a bitch. better not do it. $\endgroup$ Commented Oct 15, 2014 at 3:28

 1 Answer 1